turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 <section class="call-to-action">
 ### Try It

-Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR) and complete the steps listed below.
+Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR) and complete the steps listed below, in the `JS` file of the CodePen.

 - Declare a variable `name` and assign it to the value of the element with the class of `student-1`
 - Declare a variable `schoolName` and assign it to the value of the `h3` element